Professor of Bible

-In 1997 Tamar joined the RRC faculty as an instructor in the department of Biblical Civilization.
-She has taught a range of courses, including Psalms, Biblical Civilization Seminar, Prophetic Literature and Biblical Hebrew.
-Among her many interests, being in the classroom with RRC students most nourishes her soul.
-Her students truly have been her greatest teachers.
+Kamionkowski has taught a range of courses, including Psalms, Biblical Texts Through the Lens of Trauma Studies, Biblical Creation Theology, Introduction to Biblical Texts, and Biblical Hebrew.
+Among her many professional interests, being in the classroom with RRC students is what most nourishes her soul.

-Tamar is the co-editor of Bodies, Embodiment and Theology of the Hebrew Scriptures (T&T Clark, 2010) and the author of Gender Reversal and Cosmic Chaos: Studies in the Book of Ezekiel (Sheffield Academic Press, 2003).
-She has written numerous articles on biblical literature, feminist readings of biblical texts, and the intersection between scholarship and social justice.
-Her research interests include Jewish biblical theology, prophetic literature, Ancient Near Eastern mythology and gender studies.
+Kamionkowski is the author of Leviticus: A Wisdom Commentary (Liturgical Press, 2017), the co-editor of Bodies, Embodiment and Theology of the Hebrew Scriptures (T&T Clark, 2010) and the author of Gender Reversal and Cosmic Chaos: Studies in the Book of Ezekiel (Sheffield Academic Press, 2003) in addition to academic articles and essays on biblical literature, gender sensitive readings of biblical texts, and the intersection between scholarship and social justice.

 Tamar holds a Bachelor of Arts from Oberlin College, a Master of Theological Studies from Harvard Divinity School and a doctorate in Near Eastern and Judaic studies from Brandeis University.
 She has held research appointments at Brandeis University, Bar Ilan University and Tel Aviv University.

-Tamar serves on the steering committees for the Theology of the Hebrew Scriptures and the Theology of the Book of Ezekiel sections of the Society for Biblical Literature.
+Tamar currently serves as the co-chair (with Tamara Eskenazi) of the Jewish Interpretation of the Bible section for the Society of Biblical Literature.
 She also is a member of the Association for Jewish Studies and the American Academy of Religion.
-She is a two-time winner of RRC’s Yaakov Gladstone Award for Fine Teaching (2000, 2006) and has served on the editorial board of the Jewish Publication Society.
+She is a two-time winner of RRC’s Yaakov Gladstone Award for Fine Teaching (2000, 2006).